 A Primary Seed generates Primary Objects using the methods described in Clause 27.5.
 In brief, the caller provides the parameters of an object to be created, and the TPM uses these parameters and the Primary Seed in a key derivation function (KDF) to produce an object of the desired type.
 After the TPM generates a Primary Object, it uses the parameters of that object and the Primary Seed to generate a symmetric key to encrypt the sensitive portion of the object (that is, the private data and authorizations).
-It then returns the public and encrypted sensitive portions of the object to the caller.
-The Primary Object may then be loaded and managed like any other object.
-It may be stored persistently in the TPM's NV memory (TPM2 EvictControl()).
+It then returns the public portion and name of the object to the caller.
+The Primary Object may then be context saved and loaded like any other object.
+It may be stored persistently in the TPM's NV memory (TPM2\EvictControl()).